-Arriving seven years after the Something for Kate frontman’s acclaimed solo debut, 2009’s top five ARIA charts success ‘Everything Is True’, ‘Strange Loop’ –is freewheeling in form but precisely executed; it’s a record that knows what it wants to say, what it needs to be.
+Arriving seven years after the Something for Kate frontman’s acclaimed solo debut, 2009’s top five ARIA charts success Everything is True, Strange Loop – released May 13 on EMI Music – is freewheeling in form but precisely executed; it’s a record that knows what it wants to say, what it needs to be.

-Most musicians would be content with being involved in a single much-loved project, especially one as constantly rewarded as Something for Kate (double figures for ARIA Awards nominations, winners of Triple J’s Album of the Year, multiple top ten albums), but ‘Strange Loop’ is confirmation that Dempsey will alternate between the beautifully rigorous noise he makes with Stephanie Ashworth and Clint Hyndman and his own diverse solo career.
+Most musicians would be content with being involved in a single much-loved project, especially one as constantly rewarded as Something for Kate (double figures for ARIA Awards nominations, winners of Triple J’s Album of the Year, multiple top ten albums), but Strange Loop is confirmation that Dempsey will alternate between the beautifully rigorous noise he makes with Stephanie Ashworth and Clint Hyndman and his own diverse solo career.

-‘Strange Loop’ contains compelling pocket universes, at once uniquely identifiable as one of our great artists at work, but also indicative of fresh forms.
-It’s a dazzlingly intimate record, alive to the very pleasure of being alive…
+Dempsey tweaks the conversational codes of the everyday so that new means are suggested, while other songs gaze upon an upending of the natural order not with apocalyptic fear but quiet wonder.
+Strange Loop contains compelling pocket universes, at once uniquely identifiable as one of our great artists at work, but also indicative of fresh forms.
+It’s a dazzlingly intimate record, alive to the very pleasure of being alive.